Responding to COVID-19

 Our operational strategy to prevent the spread of COVID-19 has been to ensure our cleaning protocols follow CDC guidelines.
 These guidelines encourage institutions to consider the important differences between cleaning, sanitizing, and disinfecting and recommend the best chemicals to use and how to apply them.
 We know we need different protocols for different circumstances.
 For example, if we have an individual who tests positive for COVID-19, either a student or a member of the faculty and staff, that particular classroom or other space will need to be closed for a certain period of time for disinfection.
 We will continue to use the CDC guidelines, along with other occupational and environmental recommendations, to learn and implement the safest and most current practices in school facilities.
 Likewise, we will continue to seek guidance from DC Health with respect to sanitization when an individual tests positive for COVID-19.

 We have separate and distinct protocols for any adult or child who tests positive for COVID-19.
 The office or classroom in which that individual works or studies will need to be closed for a certain period of time for disinfection.
 For suspected cases, we will implement CDC guidelines, along with other occupational and environmental recommendations, including immediately closing off and sanitizing the affected area.
 We will also seek guidance from DC Health with respect to sanitization.
 Portable air purifiers and scrubbers will continue to be available for deployment in these situations.

 In the event of a confirmed COVID-19 case in a student or a member of the faculty and staff, the Day School will follow all steps outlined by DC Health as well as the cleaning, disinfection, and sanitization guidance from the CDC, including:

-If seven days or fewer have passed since the person who is sick used the facility, the Day School will
+If 24 hours or fewer have passed since the person who is sick used the facility, the Day School will

 Close off areas used by the individual who is sick.